National Background and Context

 - Private insurance policies cover abortion only in cases of life endangerment or if the woman's health is severely compromised.

-- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion if the woman's life is endangered or her health is severely compromised.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment or severely compromised physical health.

-- Abortion is covered in insurance policies for public employees only in cases in which the woman's life is endangered or her health is severely compromised.
+- Abortion is covered in insurance policies for public employees only in cases of life endangerment or severely compromised physical health.

 - Medication abortion must be provided using the FDA protocol.
 The use of telemedicine to administer medication abortion is prohibited.